 Making a police report

-A typical police report should contain information including:
+A typical police report should contain information about the accident, including:

 If you are unable to obtain the copies of the reports you seek, consult with a car accident lawyer.